Police officer stabbed, suspect shot in Glasgow

-LONDON (AP) — A police officer in the Scottish city of Glasgow has been stabbed while a male suspect has been shot by an armed officer in the heart of the city Friday.
+LONDON (AP) — A police officer in the Scottish city of Glasgow was stabbed and a male suspect shot by an armed officer in the heart of the city Friday.

-The Scottish Police Federation, which represents the large majority of Scottish police officers, said in a tweet that it has notified the family of the officer.
+Police Scotland said the incident, which took place around 1:15 p.m., has been contained and that there is no threat to the wider public.

-Police Scotland’s assistant chief constable, Steve Johnson, said he wanted to “reassure the public that this is a contained incident and that the wider public is not at risk.”
+Assistant Chief Constable Steve Johnson said police are not looking for anyone else in relation to the incident and that the police officer who was injured is receiving treatment in a hospital.

-He said police are not looking for anyone else in relation to the incident and that a police officer who was injured is receiving treatment in a hospital.
+The Scottish Police Federation, which represents the large majority of Scottish police officers, said it has notified the family of the injured officer.

-There is a heavy police presence on West George Street with more than a dozen police vehicles in attendance.
+A heavy police presence on West George Street is in place with more than a dozen police vehicles in attendance.

 Images on social media appear to show armed police entering a building and a large number of emergency vehicles outside.